MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CASMailbox.md

 The MacOutlookEnabled parameter enables or disables access to the mailbox using Outlook for Mac clients that use Microsoft Sync technology.
 Valid values are:

 - $true: Access to the mailbox using Outlook for Mac clients is enabled.
 This is the default value.
-- $false: Access to the mailbox using Outlook for Mac clients is disabled..
+- $false: Access to the mailbox using Outlook for Mac clients is disabled.

 Access for older Outlook for Mac clients that use Exchange Web Services is controlled by the EwsAllowMacOutlook parameter.